-Thoracic osteophytes are also called bone spurs.
-Osteophytes are boney projections that develop around cartilage or tendons.
-They typically occur near joints in the mid back and upper back (i.e., thoracic spine).
+Thoracic (mid-back) osteophytes are also called bone spurs.
+Osteophytes are bone projections that develop around cartilage or tendons.
+They typically occur near joints in the mid-back and upper back (i.e. thoracic spine).
 Osteophytes are usually first noticed because they irritate or inflame joint structures and nerves.
 Spinal joints that undergo wear-and-tear, or processes such as arthritis, will typically develop bone spurs.
-Thoracic osteophytes will only be felt if they approximate into a pain-sensitive structure, such as joints structures or nerves.
+Thoracic osteophytes will usually only produce pain if they irritate a pain-sensitive structure, such as joint structures or nerves.

 How do thoracic osteophytes come about?

-- Cartilage in this area becomes rough and worn out, affecting the movement of the joint.
-This may initiate the release of enzymes that expedite the disintegration of cartilage.
+- Cartilage in this area becomes degenerated, affecting the movement of the joint.
+Initial degeneration fo cartilage may initiate the release of further enzymes that accelerate the breakdown of cartilage.
 This acts as the trigger for osteophyte formation.

-- Ligaments thicken and begin to calcify, resulting in flecks of bone or bone spur formation.
-As the central spinal canal and the foramina thicken their ligaments, compression of the nervous system can cause clinical symptoms.
+- Ligaments thicken and begin to calcify, resulting in particles of bone or bone spur formation.

 Why do thoracic osteophytes occur?